IRFrench/SteamNews/README.md

 For this, you will need a web API token.
 You can create one here: https://steamcommunity.com/dev/apikey

 When you have this, you are mostly set up.
 Just add your user id, any appids you want ignored and any extra games you want news on.

+### Start time

+I didn't want to wait until 7 to start the service, so I added a waiter to wait till 7 for me.

 ## Future work